"A Monster Of A Human Being": Here's McKayla Maroney's Powerful Statement About The Gymnastics Doctor Who Abused Her

 In a powerful statement read in court on Thursday, Olympic gold medalist McKayla Maroney described former USA Gymnastics coach Larry Nassar as "a monster of a human being."

-"I had a dream to go to the Olympics and the things I had to endure to get there were unnecessary and disgusting," Maroney said in her statement, read by the assistant attorney general Thursday.
+"I had a dream to go to the Olympics and the things I had to endure to get there were unnecessary and disgusting," Maroney said in her statement, which was read by the assistant attorney general Thursday.

 More than 140 women, including Maroney and her Olympic teammates, have accused Nassar of abuse.
 Almost 100 were scheduled to speak during his four-day sentencing hearing in Ingham County, Michigan.
 Thursday was day three.